 Who Was Florence Nightingale?

-Florence Nightingale was born in Florence, Italy, on May 12, 1820.
-Part of a wealthy family, Nightingale defied the expectations of the time and pursued what she saw as her God-given calling of nursing.
+Part of a wealthy family, Florence Nightingale defied the expectations of the time and pursued what she saw as her God-given calling of nursing.
 During the Crimean War, she and a team of nurses improved the unsanitary conditions at a British base hospital, greatly reducing the death count.
 Her writings sparked worldwide health care reform, and in 1860 she established St. Thomas' Hospital and the Nightingale Training School for Nurses.
 A revered hero of her time, she died on August 13, 1910, in London.

 Background and Early Life

-Florence's father was William Edward Nightingale (having changed his original surname, "Shore"), a wealthy landowner who would be associated with two estates—one at Lea Hurst, Derbyshire, and the other at Embly, Hampshire.
-Florence was provided with a classical education, including studies in mathematics along with German, French and Italian.
+Nightingale's father was William Edward Nightingale (having changed his original surname, "Shore"), a wealthy landowner who would be associated with two estates—one at Lea Hurst, Derbyshire, and the other at Embly, Hampshire.
+Nightingale was provided with a classical education, including studies in mathematics along with German, French and Italian.

 From a young age, Nightingale was active in philanthropy, ministering to the ill and poor people in the village neighboring her family’s estate.
 Nightingale eventually came to the conclusion that nursing was her calling; she believed the vocation to be her divine purpose.

 When Nightingale approached her parents and told them about her ambitions to become a nurse, they were not pleased and forbade her to pursue appropriate training.
 During the Victorian Era, where English women had almost no property rights, a young lady of Nightingale's social stature was expected to marry a man of means to ensure her class standing—not take up a job that was viewed by the upper social classes as lowly menial labor.